All Israel

 Israeli soldiers in Lebanon (Photo: IDF)

-The Israel Defense Forces is thinning out its troops operating in southern Lebanon amid continuing talks of a ceasefire with Hezbollah.
-Meanwhile, several media outlets have reported that around 30 Lebanese towns have been badly damaged by the IDF’s systematic destruction of Hezbollah’s terror infrastructure.
+Israel Defense Forces is thinning out its troops operating in southern Lebanon amid continuing talks of a ceasefire with Hezbollah.
+Several media outlets have reported that around 30 Lebanese towns have been badly damaged by the IDF’s systematic destruction of Hezbollah’s terror infrastructure.

-Several IDF brigades have been pulled out of active battle and were granted resting periods, military officials confirmed to Ynet News.
+Some IDF brigades have been pulled out of active battle and were granted resting periods, military officials confirmed.

-Army Radio’s military correspondent Doron Kadosh noted earlier that IDF operational updates from Lebanon had mentioned less active troops for the past week, but the military censor so far didn’t allow to report on the issue.
+Army Radio’s military correspondent Doron Kadosh noted earlier that IDF operational updates from Lebanon had mentioned fewer active troops for the past week, but the military censor so far has not allowed the issue to be reported on.

-In its latest update, the military said that soldiers of the 36th and the 91st Division killed several Hezbollah terrorists and continued to locate large amounts of hidden weapons and ammunition.
+In its latest update, the military said that soldiers of the 36th and the 91st Division eliminated several Hezbollah terrorists and continued to locate large amounts of hidden weapons and ammunition.

 Troops of the 91st Division destroyed "terrorist infrastructure using engineering tools and airstrikes, and our forces also located and destroyed many weapons," the IDF stated.